Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 ### Parameter: `advancedOptions.networkAcls`

 Rules governing the accessibility of the solution and its components from specific network locations.
 Contains IPs to whitelist and/or Subnet information.
 If in use, bypass needs to be supplied.
-For security reasons, it is recommended to set the DefaultAction Deny.
+For security reasons, it is recommended to set the DefaultAction 'Deny'.

 - Required: No
 - Type: object